MicrosoftDocs/visualstudio-docs/docs/test/run-unit-tests-with-test-explorer.md

 ![Group tests by category in Test Explorer](../test/media/vs-2019/test-explorer-groupby-162.png)

-You can define your own levels of the hierarchy and group by **State** and then **Class** for example by selecting groupby options in your preferred order.
+You can define your own levels of the hierarchy and group by **State** and then **Class** for example by selecting Group By options in your preferred order.

 ![Group by State and then Class](../test/media/vs-2019/test-explorer-groupby-state-16-2.png)
 ::: moniker-end